BlockyDotJar/ApuJar-Website/docs/legal/terms-of-service.md

 ### 4. Acceptance of Terms

-By adding the ApuJar Twitch chat bot, you agree to abide by these Terms of Service.
+By adding the ApuJar Twitch chatbot, you agree to abide by these Terms of Service.

 ### 5. Privacy Policy